 - You can get a purchase and renovation loan simultaneously.

 - There are lots of paperwork and limitations included.

 Refinancing is the best way to pay for home renovations if you are doing a costly, big remodel.
 Since you want to get the lowest possible rate of interest on the fund you require for the project, you should opt for this option.
 With a refinancing, you can save a lot of money on your mortgage when rates of interest drop.

 - Your old loan gets replaced with a new one.

 - You might require purchasing mortgage insurance that increases monthly payment more.

 Considering financing options, we help you start your journey toward home renovation.
-At Drew Mortgage, as an approved lender for 203k loans in Massachusetts, our loan officers strive to help you find the best mortgage option for your renovation requirements!
+At Drew Mortgage, as an approved mortgage lender, our loan officers strive to help you find the best mortgage option for your renovation requirements!